Bruce1102/Exotic-Options-Pricing/README.md

 These options allow the holder to "look back" over time to determine the payoff.
 The payoff of a lookback option depends on the optimal value the underlying asset reached during the life of the option.
 Similar to Asian options, lookback options are a form of strong path dependency as the payoff of this option is solely dependent on the path taken by the underlying asset.

 <h2> Pricing methods </h2>

 As these exotic options have different properties, different options will be priced with different methods.
 American and knock-out barrier options will be priced with Finite Different Methods (FDM) as they have a very similar PDE to the standard European option, the only difference would be boundary conditions and additional function to modify each point on the mesh grid.
 A regular Black Scholes PDE has two variables - value of underlying asset and time.
 Since Asian, Lookback, and knock-in barrier are strongly path dependent, they require an additional variable representing the historical price; using FDM to solve this PDE will require us to generate a 3D grid.
 To tackle this problem these options will be priced with a Monte-Carlo method.

+<h2>Finite Difference Method (FDM):</h2>
+PDE for Exotic Options: An object-oriented approach is used to define the Partial Differential Equations (PDEs) specific to each exotic option.
+These PDEs capture the mathematical essence of the option's behavior.

+PDE Solver: The project incorporates a PDE Solver designed to solve the defined PDEs for the exotic options.
+This solver is built upon:

+An Explicit Scheme: An extension class for the explicit scheme is used within the PDE Solver.
+This scheme provides a step-by-step method to approximate the solution of the PDEs.
+Boundary Conditions: For each exotic option, specific boundary conditions are set based on the option's characteristics.
+These conditions ensure the accuracy and stability of the FDM solution.

+Grid Generation: The FDM relies on a grid system to approximate the option's price over time and asset price.
+The PDE Solver generates this grid and iteratively updates its values based on the explicit scheme and boundary conditions.

+Option Pricing: Once the grid is fully populated, the option's price can be extracted from the grid values.
+Depending on the exotic option type and its characteristics, the price might be taken from a specific grid point or might be an aggregation of multiple grid values.

 <h2>Monte Carlo Method:</h2>

+In this code, the Monte-Carlo pricing method includes 3 parts, stochastic process modelling, options initialisation and finally running the Monte-Carlo simulation.
+Stochastic process modelling is responsible for modelling the underlying asset's price dynamics.
+Options initialisation is for creating an options contract based on the underlying asset's stochastic process.
+The Monte-Carlo simulation will be responsible for simulating the random paths and computing the fair value of the option contract today.

 <h3>Stochastic Process Modeling:</h3>